10 Tips For Buying Swag Your Customers Will Love

-It doesn't matter if your title is Marketing Assistant, Executive Assistant or Virtual Assistant, when someone in the company needs a job done, and they need it fast, they call you.
+It doesn't matter if your title is Marketing Assistant, Executive Assistant or Virtual Assistant, when someone in the company needs company swag (and lots of other tasks done right!), and fast, they call you.

 It's your job to provide back-up support, which means you need assets you can trust.